-The Spring Makers Markets at Arlene’s are scheduled to take place outside in the store’s parking lot on Saturday, May 8th and May 22nd, from 11am to 4 pm.
-Each day will feature 10 different Makers so make sure you come to both see everything that is offered.
+The Makers Markets at Arlene’s are scheduled to take place this summer outside in the store’s parking lot every Saturday starting July 10th till August 28th from 11am to 4 pm.
 Check out below to learn more about the Makers that will be at the markets and we hope to see you there.

 Allison Piracci has always enjoyed making things.
 Using her hands to create brings a sense of peace and joy for her.
 Over the years, Piracci has made quilts and jewelry, She has dabbled in knitting, and has made my fair share of handmade halloween costumes for her daughters.
 Having always had an eye for handbags, Piracci is enjoying using her creativity to create her own designs.
 Although a busy full time working wife and mother, Piracci has taken her passion and created her small business, Solulu Handmade.
 Now she gets to share that passion with you, her customers.

 Beth Joslin- potter

 Beth Joslin makes functional and decorative high fire pottery.
 She enjoys making pieces people can use and treasure everyday.
 Joslin took her first pottery class in 1992 and fell in love with throwing on the wheel.
 She continued to develop her skills, assisting in classes and learning the ins and outs of the studio while raising my family.
 Now she has a home studio, sells her pottery at a variety of venues and teaches clay classes to children and adults.

 Cheyenne Simmons, Great Exbaketations- baker

 Cheyenne Simmons with Great Exbaketations Bakery is proud to create scratch-made, baked-to-order cakes featuring local Upstate NY liqueurs and artisanal products!
 "Your home for 'booze-infused' cakes in the Capital Region!"